 (Available).
 When the NIC is connected to a device and an IP

-address is assigned to it, the installer marks it a NIC as
+address is assigned to it, the installer marks a NIC as

-If you do not see your NIC listed, click Refresh to trigger the NIC detection.
+If you do not see your NIC listed, click Refresh to trigger the NIC detection and refresh the list.
 Refreshing the list is useful when, for example, you plug in a USB Ethernet adapter dongle while viewing this pane.

 If all the NICs listed are in use, free up a NIC for use with the hardware, and then click Refresh.